 How Do I Get a Prescription?

-To get started with your own co-created HGH, Testosterone, Sermorelin or HCG therapy program, please fill out the contact form on the right hand side of our site and then give us a call at 1-800-688-9673.
-Genotropin, as with any other form of Human Growth Hormone therapy, is only legally available to patients suffering from legitimate Human Growth Hormone deficiency, as diagnosed via blood testing performed by a licensed and board certified physician, as well as the active display of symptoms which degrade health and life quality.
+To get started with your own co-created HGH, Testosterone, Sermorelin or HCG therapy program, please fill out the contact form on the right-hand side of our site and then give us a call at 1-800-688-9673.
+Genotropin, as with any other type of Human Growth Hormone therapy, is only legally available to patients suffering from legitimate Human Growth Hormone deficiency, as diagnosed via blood testing performed by a licensed and board-certified physician, as well as the active display of symptoms which degrade health and life quality.